 The medical practice, with a gradually evolving roster of physicians, remained at 13314 Detroit through 1989.
 After being vacant for most of the next five years, Ehren Chiropractic Center occupied the building from 1994 into 2017.

 Architect Adelbert B. Kleine (1911-1992), a European trained architect, designed the building.
 After graduating from the School of Architecture, Czernovitz, Austria (now Chernivtsi, Ukraine), Kleine had his own office in Budapest, Hungary for six years.
 He did postgraduate study at the British Institute of Technology and then joined the British Army, serving with the Royal Engineers during World War II in Egypt, North Africa, Italy and Austria.
 After the war he worked for the American War Crimes Commission, utilizing his ability to speak six languages.
 After arriving in the U.S. in 1948, he worked initially in North Carolina and then spent several years with the firm Fulton, Krinsky &DelaMotte in Cleveland.
 He became a licensed architect in Ohio in 1952 and opened his own office in downtown Cleveland’s Caxton Building the same year.

 Kleine became best known during the 1960s for designing luxury apartment buildings throughout Cuyahoga County.
 In addition to being the architect, Kleine was often an investor in the project.

-To complete renovations and operate the new facility, the Lakewood Historical Society has launched the public phase of a two-year, $250,000 Capital Campaign to establish an endowment fund dedicated to the building.
-This fund will support a permanent home to preserve Lakewood’s rich history and provide a spot for the community to meet, research, and appreciate our past and future.
+To complete renovations and operate the new facility, the Lakewood Historical Society held a two-year, $250,000 Capital Campaign to establish an endowment fund dedicated to the building.
+And the Campaign was a tremendous success!
+We thank Kathy Haber and her committee heartily for their sustained efforts in reaching our goal.